 Things to Do in Hyattsville

 Learn about the local history, check out early-1800s architecture, or do yoga on the green at Riversdale House Museum.
 Shop at stores like Macy’s, The Children’s Place, and Old Navy at The Mall at Prince George’s.
 Attend a poetry reading or join a book club at Busboys and Poets.
-Order bruschetta, paninis, and wood-fired pizza at Pizzeria Paradiso.
+Order Bruschetta and a wood-fired Margherita Pizza at Pizzeria Paradiso.
 Try Sopa de Tortilla or an Avocado Burrito Bowl at La Fondita.
 Sample a Cherry Kettle Sour or Fancy Nancy New England IPA at Streetcar 82 Brewing Co.
 Or treat yourself to Banana Pudding or a Nutella Cookie Dough Brownie at Sugar Vault Desserts & Bakery.